deviceinsight/kafkactl/README.md

 ## Configuration

+If no config file is found, a default config is generated in `$HOME/.config/kafkactl/config.yml`.
+This configuration is suitable to get started with a single node cluster on a local machine.

 ### Create a config file

-Create `~/.kafkactl/config.yml` with a definition of contexts that should be available
+Create `$HOME/.config/kafkactl/config.yml` with a definition of contexts that should be available

 ```yaml
 contexts: